GeorgeTsiridis/film-society-club/README.md

 # film-society-club
 The Film Society Club

-Angular Project working with a 3rd-Party API for searching a Movie DB!
+Angular Project working with a 3rd-Party API (http://www.omdbapi.com/) for searching Movies!

 Run nmp install to install all the necessary depedencies.